stanford-cocolab/cocolab.stanford.edu/00-index.md

 *
 ### News

-* Congratulations to Greg Scontras on accepting a tenure-track position at UC Irvine.
+* Congratulations to Greg Scontras on accepting a tenure-track position at UC Irvine!

 * We held a CoCoLab hackathon!
 Here are the [results]({{site.url}}{{site.baseurl}}/hackathon.html).